On this page

-The Department of Government Services was established on 1 January 2023 to improve everyone’s experience of doing business and interacting with the Victorian government.
+The Department of Government Services was established on 1 January 2023 to improve everyone’s experience of doing business and interacting with government.

 We bring important day-to-day services together in one department to make things easy and seamless for Victorians and businesses.